 Galinis’ tours as a surface warfare officer included damage control assistant aboard USS Vreeland (FF 1068) and engineer officer aboard USS Roark (FF 1053).
 He was selected for transfer to the engineering duty officer community in September 1991.

-Following his selection as the LPD 17 program manager, Galinis reported to PEO Ships, LPD 17 Program Office in Oct.
-2005.
-During his tour as program manager, the first four ships of the San Antonio Class of amphibious transport dock ship were commissioned; the fifth ship was delivered and construction started on four additional hulls.
-In Sept.
-2009, he reported as the supervisor of shipbuilding, Gulf Coast overseeing Navy ship construction projects and foreign military sales work in shipyards along the Gulf Coast and Wisconsin.
-He then served as commanding officer of Norfolk Ship Support Activity (NSSA), where he led surface ship maintenance efforts from Oct.
-2011 until Sept.
-2013.
+His command assignments included LPD 17 program manager—leading the commissioning of the first four ships of the LPD 17 San Antonio Class, delivering the fifth ship and starting construction on four additional ships; supervisor of shipbuilding, Gulf Coast overseeing Navy ship construction projects and Foreign Military Sales work in shipyards along the Gulf Coast and Wisconsin; and as the commanding officer of the Norfolk Ship Support Activity (NSSA) where he led ship maintenance and repair efforts.